Mediterranean Diet for Type 2 Diabetes

 Does the Mediterranean diet help control Type 2 diabetes?

-When living with Type 2, one of the most important factors in choosing a diet is to consider its impact on weight loss and carb intake.
+When living with type 2, one of the most important factors in choosing a diet is to consider its impact on weight loss and carb intake.
 There is evidence that the Mediterranean diet can help with weight loss.
 Mediterranean diets are low in refined sugars and oils, butter, processed meats (and processed foods in general).
-You’ll note that these are all foods that those living with Type 2—whatever diet they are following—are advised to limit or avoid entirely.
+You’ll note that these are all foods that those living with type 2—whatever diet they are following—are advised to limit or avoid entirely.
 There follows below a long list of foods customary in a Mediterranean diet—your possibilities are many and delicious.
 But be alert: There are also included in this diet some foods that, consumed indiscriminately, can pack on the pounds.
 Those include carbohydrate-heavy dishes such as pasta, potatoes and rice.
 Fortunately, there are multiple versions of the Mediterranean diet, and many versions do restrict or exclude high-carb foods in favor of healthier choices.
 Something as simple as substituting whole grain pasta or brown rice, for instance, can help to limit the amount of carbs consumed.

 In addition to its ability to promote weight reduction and reduce carb intake, the Mediterranean diet has been shown to positively affect the course of a number of chronic diseases.
 Its most significant impact shows a decrease in the risk of heart disease for those who follow it.
 The Mediterranean, in short, is considered a “heart smart” diet.
-Since those living with Type 2 diabetes are especially in danger of developing heart disease, this preventative factor is yet another reason to embrace the Mediterranean style of eating.
+Since those living with type 2 diabetes are especially in danger of developing heart disease, this preventive factor is yet another reason to embrace the Mediterranean style of eating.

 What, exactly, can I eat?